-Oh, I love to plan for a trip, almost as much as I like to actually take a trip.
+Oh, I love to plan a trip, almost as much as I like to actually take a trip.
 There's so much I like to research, but at the top of the list is where I'm going to eat.
 Going to a city like Paris or even Washington DC or Havana can be a bit daunting when there's only a few days to take in the best meals.
-On top of that, I still try and keep a clean diet by avoiding gluten, dairy and sugar, which isn't always easy, or achieved on the road, but a little research goes a long way in making me feel well when I'm not at home.
+On top of that, I still try and keep a clean diet by avoiding gluten, dairy and sugar, which isn't always easy or achieved on the road.
+Doing just a little research, however, can go a long way in keeping me feeling tip top while traveling.

-While I'm not vegan, I avoid dairy and do enjoy consuming a lot of vegetables, so I've found the Happy Cow app to be helpful.
+While I'm not vegan, I avoid dairy and do enjoy consuming a lot of vegetables, so I've found the Happy Cow app to be very helpful.
 It lists vegan, vegetarian and veg-friendly restaurants.
-It includes restaurants in 180 countries so has a pretty good footprint and I can always find some restaurants serving up greens when I use the app.
+It includes restaurants in 180 countries so has a pretty good footprint.
+I can always find some local restaurants serving up greens when I use the app.

-Yelp, Chowhound and TripAdvisor offer more mass recommendations that you'll need to spend time weeding through, but you can usually find a general consensus on the options available.
+Yelp, Chowhound and TripAdvisor offer more mass consumption recommendations.
+You'll need to spend time more time weeding through the reviews, but you can usually find a general consensus on the options available.

 I am thrilled to see more and more countries around the world offering healthier food selections.
-Who would have known that cities like Prague and Krakow have so many vegan, vegetarian and allergy friendly options.
+Who knew that cities like Prague and Krakow have so many vegan, vegetarian and allergy friendly options?
 It was fascinating to learn that just over a year ago the Czech Republic had to start listing up to 14 different allergies on their menus with a special numbered system.
-That even puts health-centric Los Angeles to shame!
+That even puts my health-centric Los Angeles to shame!

 PACK HEALTHY SNACKS

 As much planning as you can do, there's still going to be times that you're not going to have access to healthy food.
-I always travel with some clean eating snacks so I'm never on a long train ride without food or hit a European city during the mysterious afternoon closures.
+I always travel with some clean eating snacks so I'm never on a long train ride without food or in a European city during the random afternoon closures.
 A few of my favorite healthy travel snacks include:

-- Plain raw, organic nuts.
-I buy them in bulk and them put them into smaller ziploc bags so I can throw a smaller bag in my purse when I head out for the day
+Plain raw, organic nuts.
+I buy them in bulk and then put them into smaller Ziploc bags for easy transport during the day

-Don't forget to keep in mind TSA and foreign country's regulations on what you can travel with and bring in.
+Don't forget to keep in mind TSA and foreign country's regulations on what you can travel with and bring into a city.
 Liquids are of course a no-no in your carry on, but some countries have issues with outside nuts, fruit and meat, so do your research before you load up on supplies.